American Society of Composers, Authors and Publishers: Criticism

-ASCAP attracted media attention in 1996 when it threatened Girl Scouts of the USA and Boy Scouts of America camps that sang ASCAP's copyrighted works at camps with lawsuits for not paying licensing fees.
-These threats were later retracted.
+In 1995, ASCAP requested royalty payments from the American Camp Association for public performances at its camps.
+Following public backlash, ASCAP said it only meant to "demand a fee for performances by professional musicians at large resorts", and returned the fees paid.
 However, it has drawn negative attention for cracking down on licensing fees on other occasions as well, such as when it demanded that open mic events need to pay licensing (even if most or all of the songs are original).

 ASCAP has also been criticized for its extremely non-transparent operations, including the refusal to release attendance records for board members, the notes from board meetings, and the reasoning behind their weighting formulas which determine how much money a song or composition earns for use on television or radio.

-In 2009, an ASCAP rate court case regarding ringtones generated considerable public attention.
-Critics claimed that ASCAP may seek to hold consumers responsible for a ringtone public performance.
-In statements to the press, ASCAP noted the following:
+In response to its 2009 lawsuit, critics worried that ASCAP may seek to hold consumers responsible for a ringtone public performance.